harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 4. check that the isolated morphs are in fact morphs in that they are “minimum”

 ## Word classes
-Traditional (classical) grammar attempts to classify words based on their function.
+Traditional (classical) grammar attempts to classify words based on their function with respect to what can occur nearby (_syntactic distributional properties_) or based on to affixes they can take (_morphological properties_).
 More on that in the section about syntax, especially under "Types of POS".

 ## Typology (based on morphology)